NBISweden/workshop-genome_assembly/exercises/exercise_2.md

 ### Task 1.

 Change directory to the exercise data folder (`/proj/sllstore2017027/workshop-GA2018/data/QC_files`).
-Use `md5sum` to calculate the checksum of all the data files in the exercise folder.
+Use `md5sum` to calculate the checksum of all the data files in the exercise data folder.
 Redirect the checksum values to a file called **checksums.md5** in your working directory.
-Change directory to your working directory.
+Then change directory to your working directory.
+Your working directory is the directory where you will conduct your analyses.

 <details>
 <summary> Solution - click to expand </summary>
 Simple solution:

 {% highlight bash %}
-# Change to working directory
+# Change to exercise data directory
 cd /proj/sllstore2017027/workshop-GA2018/data/QC_files
 # Check contents of folder
 ls -R